Québécois Tourtière

 Should the tourtière mixture be too watery, once completely cooked, add 1 tablespoon of breadcrumbs; wait for the liquid to be absorbed by the breadcrumbs; if necessary, add an additional tablespoon of breadcrumbs to the mixture.

-Tourtières can be frozen after being baked, cooled down for a couple of hours and covered in saran wrap.
-To re-heat, place frozen pie in a pre-heated 350°F oven and heat for around 45 to 60 minutes; re-heat time will depend on oven.
+Tourtières can be frozen after being baked, cooled down for a couple of hours and covered in saran wrap; to re-heat, place frozen pie in a pre-heated 350°F oven and heat for around 45 to 60 minutes; re-heat time will depend on oven.